 The crosses showing high desirable SCA effect have involved either one of the parents of high GCA effect and in turn had high per se performance.
 The SCA effect of hybrids viz., CMS-250A x EC-198075 and CMS-249A x EC-198075 were highly significant for seed yield/plant (g) and other component traits in desirable direction indicating the high performance of these crosses is due to non-allelic gene action.
-The ratio of (δ2GCA/δ2SCA) was less than unity for all characters except days to 50 % flowering and Plant height indicating additive type of gene action and predominance of non- additive gene action for other studied traits.
+The ratio of (δ2GCA/δ2SCA) was less than unity for all characters except days to 50 % flowering and plant height indicating additive type of gene action and predominance of non- additive gene action for other studied traits.
 The hybrids viz., CMS-207A x IB-22 and CMS-108A x GP-6-116 recorded high significant SCA effect for yield and yield components.
-The most of the crosses exhibiting high SCA effect involved either good x good, average x good general combiners, in that order, for majority of the character studied.
-The presence of additive or additive x additive, additive x dominance gene interaction effects would enhance the chance making the improvement through simple selection.
-The prevalence of additive and non- additive genetic effects suggests the simultaneous exploitation of these gene actions by adopting selective intermating and recurrent selection.
-The parents were lines 108A, 250A, IB-22 and EC-601957 identified as good general combiners and could be preferred in breeding programme as these parents upon crossing are expected to give desirable segregants in the succeeding generations.
+Most of the crosses exhibiting high SCA effect involved either good x good or average x good general combiners, for majority of the characters studied.
+The presence of additive or additive x additive, additive x dominance gene interaction effects would enhance the chance of crop improvement through simple selection.
+The prevalence of additive and non- additive genetic effects suggests the simultaneous exploitation of these gene actions by adopting selective inter-mating and recurrent selection.
+The parental lines 108A, 250A, IB-22 and EC-601957 have been identified as good general combiners and could be preferred in breeding programme, as these parents upon crossing are expected to give desirable segregants in the succeeding generations.

 References